Batch function

 Set a dynamic batch window using a variable

-When specifying a dynamic batch window you can provide either:
+When specifying a dynamic batch window you must provide one of the following:

 • An ISO-8601 timestamp (e.g. 2022-05-04T20:34:07Z) which must be a datetime in the future

-A dynamic interval must be available to be resolved via the key you specify on the given schema, meaning that if you specify a key of batchWindow in your Data schema, your workflow trigger data must contain either an ISO-8601 timestamp or a valid duration unit.
+A dynamic window must be available to be resolved via the key you specify on the given schema, meaning that if you specify a key of batchWindow in your data schema, your workflow trigger data must contain either an ISO-8601 timestamp, a valid duration unit, or a valid window rule.

 Please note: an open batch window will never be extended by a subsequent workflow trigger with a different dynamic batch window specified.
 Once a given batch has been opened by a workflow trigger, its window interval is immutable.